Nuix/discover-api-toolkit/powershell/readme.md

 `Get-Command -Module RingtailAPI`
 If the RingtailAPI module has been imported successfully, this will return a list of commands provided by the module.

-# Manage your tokens and keys
+# Manage your tokens
 This module looks for a configuration file in <$home>\.ringtail\config.
 Although you can edit the configuration file with any text editor (it's in json format), you can also use a series of methods to create and manage various *profiles*.
-Each *profile* maps to a combination of Discover portal, apikey, token, and uri to the portal API endpoint.
+Each *profile* maps to a combination of Discover portal, token, and uri to the portal API endpoint.

 All *profiles* are named.
 If no name is provided, the name *default* is used.